Jackknife1/riotapi-mysql/mysql_tutorial.md

  ***Python***

-  **1. In bash execute this comand to install mysl.connector module for connecting to mysql database and alternating it**
+  **1. In bash execute this command to install mysl.connector module for connecting to mysql database and alternating it**
      <pre>
        `
        pip install mysql-connector-python